 Cliff Rieders, Esq., is a partner in the Williamsport firm of Rieders, Travis, Humphrey, Harris, Waters & Waffenschmidt, where he has demonstrated a strong interest in healthcare, particularly patient safety.
 He is the author of Medical Malpractice in Pennsylvania: Law and Forms and numerous articles on healthcare issues.
 Rieders has devoted much of the past 20 years to analyzing medical malpractice insurance and other healthcare and patient safety issues, and has frequently worked closely with the General Assembly and health industry stakeholders in proposing and drafting legislation.
 A past president of the Pennsylvania Trial Lawyers Association and the first president of Citizens for Consumer Justice, the state's largest umbrella consumer organization, Rieders is a frequent speaker and lecturer on the subject of patient safety, healthcare issues and medical malpractice.
 He received a BA from New York University and his JD from Georgetown University School of Law.
 He was appointed to the Board by the Minority Leader of the Senate.
 Residence: Williamsport (Lycoming County)

-Stanton N. Smullens, MD, FACS, is the Chief Medical Officer of the Delaware Valley Accountable Care Organization.
-In this position, he is Chairman of the Care Coordination Committee and leads the care coordination activities of the ACO.
-Prior to assuming this position, he was the Chief Medical Officer of the Jefferson Health System.
+Stanton N. Smullens, MD, FACS, is the Clinical Professor of Surgery of the Jefferson Health System, Inc. Prior to this position, he was Chairman of the Care Coordination Committee and leads the care coordination activities of the ACO.

 Dr. Smullens received his undergraduate education at Harvard College and earned his medical degree from Jefferson Medical School where he was a member of AOA.
 He is a Clinical Professor of Surgery at Jefferson Medical College, has published widely in the peer-reviewed medical literature, and is a member of many local, national, and international medical societies.
 He is board certified in General, Thoracic, and Vascular Surgery.
 He was the founding President of JeffCare, the Physician Hospital Organization of Thomas Jefferson University Hospital and led the organization through a successful full risk contract with US HealthCare.
 He has been the President of the Medical Staff of Thomas Jefferson University Hospital and has been President of the Jefferson Alumni Association.
 He has received the Leon A. Peris Memorial Award.
 His portrait was presented to the University in October 2010.